nikoheikkila/nikoheikkila.fi/src/pages/uses/index.md

   - Apps
 ---

-Some people are often puzzled about my setup – and the font I use – or just want to hear my recommendations for a given task.
+Some people are often puzzled about my setup – and the font I use – or want to hear my recommendations for a given task.
 On this page I will describe the majority of tools I use to survive my day accompanied with links for the readers to try them out.
 I try to keep this page updated as often as possible.

 This page was inspired by the works of [**Wes Bos**][wesbos] and [**Ali Spittel**][aspittel].
 If you decide to make your own [/uses](/uses) page after reading this, please include me among the sources.